cappe987/cappe987.github.io/_posts/2019-11-21-dynamic-vs-static.markdown

 Dynamically typed languages, while more overhead, usually have no compilation stage, and can thus run immediately.
 Compiling a large project can take upwards of a few seconds, if not minutes.
-When you first learn a compiled language, the compilation step may not feel like any hindrance; a small program can take less than a second to compile.
+When you first learn a compiled language, the compilation step may not feel like any hindrance; as a small program can take less than a second to compile.

 No compilation opens up for a new cool possibility for testing your code.
 A compiled language can only run your test cases as often as you compile; but in a